spacetelescope/webbpsf/docs/jwst.rst

    Note that the ``detector_position`` value should be specified using the Python (Y,X) axes order convention.

-.. admonition:: Instrument measured WFE coming in a future release
+.. admonition:: Instrument measured wavefront error coming in a future release

-    This version of WebbPSF does not yet contain data on the measured SI wavefront errors.
+    This version of WebbPSF does not yet contain data on the measured SI wavefront errors (SI WFE).
 However it does contain software infrastructure to support that functionality in the near future, once the data files have been fully reviewed by the project and SI teams.
 So for the time being, some options related to detector field positions and SI wavefront error